abdihashii/code-snippet-tool/docs/customer-facing/understanding-our-security.md

 We store the safe for you, but we have absolutely no way to open it.
 Only the person with the correct link or password can unlock and view the content.

+## How Strong Is the Encryption?

+The encryption we use is called AES-256.
+It is the gold standard for securing data and is trusted by governments and security-conscious organizations worldwide.[^1]

+So, what would it take for an attacker to break this encryption, even if they stole the encrypted data from our servers?

+To put it simply, it's impossible with today's technology.
+Even if an attacker had the world's fastest supercomputer, it would take them **billions of years** to guess the correct key.
+The number of possible keys is so vast that it's larger than the number of atoms in the known universe.[^2]

+This level of security means you can be confident that your data is protected against brute-force attacks today and for the foreseeable future.

 ## What This Means for You (The Benefits)

 This security model provides powerful protections: